awsdocs/aws-step-functions-developer-guide/doc_source/concepts-templates.md

 + **Parallel** – A state machine that demonstrates how to execute two branches at the same time\.
 + **Catch failure** – A state machine that performs a different task after its primary task fails\.
 This blueprint demonstrates how to call different tasks depending on the failure type\.
 + **Choice state** – A state machine that makes a choice: It either runs a `Task` state from a set of `Task` states or runs a `Fail` state after the initial state is complete\.
++ **Map state** – A state machine that uses a map state to dynamically process the data in an array\.